ericallenpaul/IdentityFramework/README.md

 Now we have a class that will be populated with all of our settings.
 Any Controller with a constructor using "IdentityFrameworkSettings" will automatically be wired up through dependency injection.

 ##### Configure AutoMapper
-Now we need to configure
+Now we need to configure Automapper.
+Automapper is a great little tool to map those partial classes (DTOs) back to a parent/target class.

+#### Configure Nlog
+NLog.Extensions.Logging
+NLog.config

 ##### Configure Identity
 Since we already installed the correct libraries all we need to do now is configure IdentityFramework in the API.
 Start by changing the MVC Config.